BioProBench: A Corpus and Benchmark for Biological Protocol Reasoning in Autonomous Science: Design and Construction of BioProBench

 \subsection{Quality Filtering}

 To ensure the scientific fidelity and reliability of the entire dataset, we implemented a multi-stage quality assurance process.
 This process combines a scalable, automated filtering pipeline with large-scale manual validation by domain experts.
-The three-stage automated pipeline, applied to all 556,171 instances, includes: 1) Structural Integrity Check: A rule-based check validates structural integrity of each instance, flagging malformed data, incorrect step indices, or mismatches between Q\&A; 2) Semantic Content Grounding: A semantic similarity test filters out instances that deviate significantly from source protocol text, thereby mitigating potential content hallucination; 3)Format and Consistency Verification: A template-based check ensures adherence to task-specific formats and other logical constraints.
+The three-stage automated pipeline, applied to all 523,784 instances, includes: 1) \textbf{Structural Integrity Check}: A rule-based check validates the structural integrity of each instance, flagging malformed data, incorrect step indices, or Q\&A mismatches; 2) \textbf{Semantic Content Grounding}: A semantic similarity test (utilizing sentence embeddings and a strict similarity threshold, filters out instances that deviate significantly from the source protocol text, thereby mitigating potential content hallucination; 3) \textbf{Format and Consistency Verification}: A template-based check ensures adherence to task-specific formats and other logical constraints.

-To validate the effectiveness, an extensive random sample of over 55,000 instances (10\% of the dataset) was subjected to rigorous manual review by five PhD-level biologists.
-For the held-out test set served as the benchmark, every instance was scrutinized.
+To validate the effectiveness of our approach, an extensive random sample of over 52,000 instances (10\% of the dataset) was subjected to rigorous manual review by five PhD-level biologists.
+For the held-out test set serving as the benchmark, every instance was scrutinized.
 The expert review focused on scientific validity, accuracy of terminology, procedural logic, and safety constraints.
-Hybrid quality assurance strategy allows us to achieve the scale necessary for a comprehensive benchmark while maintaining high degree of fidelity required for scientific evaluation.
+This hybrid quality assurance strategy allows us to achieve the scale necessary for a comprehensive benchmark while maintaining the high degree of fidelity required for scientific evaluation.